hsabbas/basic-python-platformer/README.md

 # basic-python-platformer
-Practice with pygame

-This is a simple game project I'm doing to practice python and pygame.
+This is a simple game project I did to practice python.
-My goal is to do all the movement and collision logic with no outside references.
+All the movement and collision logic I came up with myself.
+Pygame is only used for the 60 fps game loop, and display.